CANTUS-Project/abbot/README.md

     $ pip install -r requirements-devel.txt

+Install ``abbott`` itself.
+This ensure the ``abbott`` module is importable in the interpreter.

+    $ pip install -e .

 Run the test suite (see below) and you're off!
+To run a test instance of *Abbott*, run this command from the "abbott" root directory:

+    $ python abbott

 Run the Automated Test Suite
 ----------------------------